International undergraduate academic entry requirements

 - Press search

 *The ATAR cut-off will be determined on a competitive basis once all applications have been received by Sydney Medical School.
 It is expected that the ATAR will be 99.5 or greater.
 Non-NSW HSC results are converted to an ATAR equivalence.
-Music Studies/MBBS applicants must also pass an audition/interview required by the Sydney Conservatorium of Music to be considered.
+Music Studies/Doctor of Medicine applicants must also pass an audition/interview required by the Sydney Conservatorium of Music to be considered.
 Eligible applicants will be contacted by the University of Sydney for interview.

 |ATAR||Australian Tertiary Admissions Rank is a measure of a student's overall academic achievement relative to other students in Australia.
 The ATAR requirement is set by faculties for each course.
 The ATAR is applicable to most Australian Year 12 examinations (eg, NSW Higher School Certificate (HSC), Victorian Certificate of Education (VCE), Western Australian Certificate of Education (WACE) ) or, an equivalent is determined when you apply. (eg. Queensland Certificate of Education, New Zealand NCEA)|